Connect to a Bluetooth Serial Device with Xamarin.Android

 Wii Fit Balance Board VR920

 The VR920 glasses contain sensors to allow head tracking in 3 degrees of freedom.
-A very simple API provides a way to determine the yaw, pitch …
+A very simple API provides a way to determine the yaw, pitch and …

 Read More